ChristophRau/wMICA_old/README.md

 UPCOMING FEATURE:
 Weighted GO Enrichment, which will harness the continuous nature of the module memberships to calculate GO enrichment without the need for a hard threshold.

+Note:  There is a bug if the last (or last several) genes in your dataset do not have strong enough MI scores to pass the threshold for inclusion in the algorithm.
+Deleting these columns will fix the problem, and I will patch the problem shortly.